nicolocarpignoli/design-patterns-summary/README.md

 * Use cases:
   - Separation of concerns
-  - Good way to organize projects that have a 'view' part that it's only suited for visualizing data
+  - Good way to organize projects that have a 'view' part that it's only suited for visualizing data (e.g. for web applications or applications with a UI)
   - The component separation led to a better manutebility, testing, scalability and modularity of code